QuikTrip gains TIF approval as $18M development set for city's south side

 Construction is expected to take perhaps 15 to 18 months.

-City officials and the Tulsa, Okla.-based company have been hammering out a Tax Increment Financing deal for about five months.
+City officials and the Tulsa, Okla.-based company have been hammering out a Tax Increment Financing deal for nearly five months.

-The final agreement was approved by a 12-0 vote at the Dec.
-4, 2023, Kankakee City Council meeting.
+The final agreement was approved by a 12-0 vote at Monday’s Kankakee City Council meeting.
 Fourth Ward Alderman Lance Marczak abstained from the vote.
 Fifth Ward Alderman Victor Nevarez was absent.

 Of the 4.3 acres in the northeast section of the U.S. 45-52 and RiverStone Parkway intersection purchased by QuikTrip, the former RiverStone Conference Center is included.